Rubix982/Rubix982/README.md

 A list of things I want to do,

-- Exploring Amazon Web Services (AWS)
+- Exploring and learning Amazon Web Services (AWS), and [AWS-Amplify](https://aws.amazon.com/amplify/)
-- Build as many projects as I can
+- Build as many projects as I can with whatever time I have

 <h2 align="left">Talk To Me About</h2>